-The assessment has identified the potential for cumulative effects with other site investigations in the region.
-IEMEP Ltd will liaise with other developers in the region to determine whether survey schedules will overlap.
+The assessment has identified the potential for cumulative effects with other site investigations in the will liaise with other developers in the region to determine whether survey region. schedules will overlap.
 Efforts will be made to coordinate survey activities in a manner that reduces cumulative effects on other marine users.